Nick-Chang-SNC/ecommerce-repo/README.md

 # Ecommerce Site

 Web project that showcases a myriad of products, simulating that of common ecommerce sites of today.

-Used with Bootstrap5 in mind.
+## Subheader

+Site is formatted using HTML, CSS (Boostrap5), and JavaScript.